-FDA Orders Benzocaine Teething Products Off Shelves For Deadly Methemoglobinemia Risk
+FDA Wants Benzocaine Teething Products Off Shelves For Deadly Methemoglobinemia Risk

 “We urge parents, caregivers and retailers who sell them to heed our warnings and not use over-the-counter products containing benzocaine for teething pain,” FDA Commissioner Scott Gottlieb said in a statement.

 The FDA had previously warned about risks associated with benzocaine products for methemoglobinemia.
 Methemoglobinemia is a condition caused by elevated levels of methemoglobin in the blood.
-Signs and symptoms of methemoglobinemia (which is a methemoglobin level above 10%) include shortness of breath, cyanosis, mental status changes, headache, fatigue, exercise intolerance, dizziness and loss of hairlines.
+Signs and symptoms of methemoglobinemia (which is a methemoglobin level above 10 percent) include shortness of breath, cyanosis, mental status changes, headache, fatigue, exercise intolerance, dizziness, and loss of hairlines.

 On the American Academy of Pediatrics site, HealtyChildren.org, the page on teething babies has a warning that reads, “Stay away from teething tablets that contain the plant poison belladonna and gels with benzocaine.
-Belladonna and benzocaine are marketed to numb your child’s pain, but the FDA has issued warnings against both due to potential side effects.”
+Belladonna and benzocaine are marketed to numb your child’s pain, but the FDA has issued warnings against both due to potential side effects. ”

 As an alternative they write, “Try gently rubbing or massaging the gums with one of your fingers.
 Teething rings are helpful, too, but they should be made of firm rubber.”